-The Group is exposed to other price risks in respect of its investments in mutual funds, unit trusts, listed equities and bonds as per note 16.2 and consequently for external investors in consolidated funds.
-A reasonable possible change in the price of the investments as per note 16.2 of 20%, with other variables held constant, would result in a corresponding gain or loss recognised in profit or loss for financial instruments designated as fair value through profit or loss.
+The Group is exposed to other price risks in respect of its investments in mutual funds, unit trusts, listed equities and bonds as per note 18.2 and consequently for external investors in consolidated funds.
+A reasonable possible change in the price of the investments as per note 18.2 of 10%, with other variables held constant, would result in a corresponding gain or loss recognised in profit or loss for financial instruments designated as fair value through profit or loss.
+There is no further impact on the Group's equity.